Juwon-Ogunseye/ChainCoop-TaskTracker/Weekly Project Updates & Task Reviews/Meeting Notes - 2024-08-11.md

 - **Assigned to:** Juwon
 - **Overview:** Have a meeting with Wema Bank to understand the criteria for setting up an account, API availability, and whether our members need to register using our link and site or directly through the bank.
 - **Action Items:**
-  - [ ] Schedule and attend a meeting with Wema Bank.
+  - [x] Schedule and attend a meeting with Wema Bank. ✅ 2024-08-13
-  - [ ] Inquire about the API and how member registration works.
+  - [x] Inquire about the API and how member registration works. ✅ 2024-08-13
   - [ ] Report findings in the next meeting.

 ---